AppThreat/joern-lib/README.md

 # Introduction

 This project offers a high level python library to interact with a Joern [server](https://docs.joern.io/server).
-Several API methods are offered to perform code analysis on complex code bases without knowing [CPGQL](https://docs.joern.io/c-syntaxtree).
+Several API methods including integration with [NetworkX](https://networkx.org/documentation/stable/index.html) are offered to perform code analysis and research on complex code bases in a pythonic manner from cli and from notebooks.

 ```
 pip install joern-lib